Cody-Bromage/Cody-Bromage/README.md

 ## <span style="color: #6a11cb;">About Me</span>

 Hello!
-I'm Cody, I'm a Student at USW learning Computer science, im an avid programmer and gamer...
+I'm Cody, a Computer Science student at the University of South Wales (USW).
+I’m an avid programmer and gamer, and I’m always looking for new ways to challenge myself in both fields.
+Whether it’s developing software, solving programming puzzles, or diving deep into the latest video games, I spend the majority of my free time either coding or playing games.

 Hobbies: As said above im avid programmer and a huge gamer.
 I enjoy spending the majority of my free time either playing games or programming, in some cases both!

 My interests: As expected im hugely into computers and how they work, however outside of computers, While computers and technology are my primary interests, I have a deep fascination with history as well.
 I enjoy learning about different historical periods, cultures, and events.
-From ancient civilizations to modern history,
+From ancient civilizations to modern history.

 ---